Sypek/llm-qa-2023/README.md

 ### Introduction
-First of all, I want to underline that as in the task description, the following is only a POC and is used only to demonstrate the feasability of the solution.
-Based on POC solution it's possible to make more informative decissions for further development.

-Mainly, such POC is useful for:
-- Answering if this solution is feasible.
-- Estimating the effort of production deployment.
-- Designing final solution.
-- Experimenting with new frameworks.
-- Drawing a roadmap of deployment: what is the MVP, what are the project stages, ...
-- Determining future bottlenecks, i.e.: which components are slowest, where will be the highest traffic, what will be the main cost of the solution, which functionalities are easy / hard to implement, ...
-- Showing customer a first draft of the solution to get initial comments and feedback

-### Deliverable
 - Github repository with cloud formation template to create infrastructure and code to deploy the app locally.
 - Conversation bot is able to embedd documents and user queries and find most relevant documents to the query.
 - Bot is extracting the knowledge from the documents and based on this context, bot is formulating the answer as well as returns relative documents.